stefan-hoeck/idris2-tailrec/README.md

 ```

 That was not too hard.
 The only constructor of `Accessible rel v1` provides
-a function returning a new `Accessible rel v2` for all values,
+a function returning a new `Accessible rel v2` for all values `v2`,
 for which `rel v2 v1` holds.

 But can we be sure about this?
 Let's come up with some values